tusharganguli/tusharganguli.github.io/_posts/2024-11-17-random-variable.md

 **Q. What is the purpose of this mapping?**

 The purpose of this mapping is to study the statistical properties of the random variable $$X$$, which encapsulates the behavior of outcomes in the sample space.
 In statistical terms, the properties of a random variable are often described using measures like mean, variance, and higher-order moments.
 These measures summarize key aspects of the data, such as its central tendency (mean) and variability (variance).
-Importantly:

-- The moments of a random variable $$X$$ ($$\mathbb{E}[X]$$ for the mean and $$\text{Var}(X)$$ for the variance) provide critical insights into the distribution of $$X$$.
-- Higher-order moments (e.g., skewness and kurtosis) offer a more nuanced understanding of the behavior of $$X$$.
+Importantly, The moments of a random variable $$X$$ like mean ($$\mathbb{E}[X]$$) and variance ($$\text{Var}(X)$$) provide critical insights into the distribution of $$X$$.
+Higher-order moments (e.g., skewness and kurtosis) offer a more nuanced understanding of the behavior of $$X$$.

-This mathematical representation allows us to gain significant insights into the behavior of a random variable through its moments.

-The exercise of creating a random variable is about defining a mapping from a sample space ($$\Omega$$) to the real numbers ($$\mathbb{R}$$).
+This mathematical representation allows us to gain significant insights into the behavior of a random variable through its moments.The exercise of creating a random variable is about defining a mapping from a sample space ($$\Omega$$) to the real numbers ($$\mathbb{R}$$).
 At this stage, the focus is on defining the mapping, laying the groundwork for inducing probabilities and distributions—just the act of associating _outcomes with numerical values_.

 For example, if we define the random variable $$X$$ as the number of heads in 2 successive coin flips, then $$X$$(No of Heads) $$= \{0,1,2\}$$.
 No probabilities are assigned directly to the random variable $$X$$ at this stage; they are derived from the underlying probability measure $$P$$ on the sample space.